 - 关键词: Oil & Gas, Oil and gas

-These findings have been published in A test of resilience, DNV GL’s ninth annual benchmark study on the outlook for the oil and gas industry.
-The research is based on a global survey of nearly 800 senior oil and gas professionals, and in-depth interviews with industry leaders.
+These findings come in the report A test of resilience, DNV GL’s ninth annual outlook for the oil and gas industry.
+The research provides a snapshot of sector confidence, priorities and concerns for the year ahead.
+It is based on a global survey of nearly 800 senior oil and gas professionals and in-depth interviews with sector leaders.

 Download a complimentary copy of the industry outlook report